 If you recognize that a loved one is engaging in unhealthy behaviors or showing signs of mental illness, you can show that you care.
 Your actions speak louder than your words.
 Mental illness can frustrate those who are outside of it, so take care to be patient, gentle, compassionate, and understanding.
 Here’s what you can do:

 - Show unconditional love.
 Many people who are struggling with substance abuse or poor mental health are afraid to speak up because they fear they will be isolated or stigmatized.
 If your friend is confiding in you, stay strong for that person.
 Take care not to show signs that you are shocked, outraged, or judging.
 If something upsets you, wait until you are alone to physically respond to the news.
 This means that you should try not to cry or scream while you’re in your friend’s presence.
 Try to remain a constant source of calm when you are around your loved one.
 Even in the most serious moments of crisis—a friend’s suicide attempt or suicidal thoughts, for example—do your best to remain calm and reassuring as you seek help.
 Luckily, most people find that their bodies go on autopilot during these moments.
 If you learn about a friend’s mental illness, do not gossip behind that person’s back.
 There is a difference between seeking help from a counselor for a friend’s dangerous behavior and telling your roommate about your mutual friend’s eating disorder.
 If you are upset and you want to talk about the situation, rely on friends or family members who are not involved.
 You may want to call your parents or a high school friend.
-Try not to use your loved one’s name to protect his or her privacy.
+Try not to use your loved one’s name to protect their privacy.